Employee's Retirement Plan

 The County administers an “other postemployment benefits” (OPEB) Retiree Health Plan to members who retire from the County of Marin and are eligible to receive a pension from MCERA.
 As such, eligible retirees may elect to continue healthcare coverage in the County health plan and convert sick leave hour balances to a County-paid monthly benefit that will help pay their retiree health premiums.

 In FY 2017-18, the County of Marin implemented GASB Statement No. 75 which specifies the accounting and financial reporting requirements for postemployment benefits other than pensions.
-GASB Statement No. 75 is similar to pension reporting standards (GASB Statement No. 68) in that it requires additional disclosures in the CAFR’s Notes to the Basic Financial Statements and Required Supplementary Information sections about the actuarial assumptions and methods used to account for the OPEB plan.
+GASB Statement No. 75 is similar to pension reporting standards (GASB Statement No. 68) in that it requires additional disclosures in the Comprehensive Annual Financial Report Notes to the Basic Financial Statements and Required Supplementary Information sections about the actuarial assumptions and methods used to account for the OPEB plan.
 These changes are intended to improve the transparency of the plan and its unfunded liability amount.
 Note that GASB 75 valuations are required at least bi-annually for OPEB plans.
 As such, the County conducts an actuarial valuation every two years.

 Actuarial Valuations - Funding Information